 We teach you how to think, not what to think.

 The heart of the academic experience at Pomfret is our belief that students should be partners with their teachers in the dynamic business of acquiring knowledge.
 With a student-teacher ratio of 5:1, an average class block of 70 minutes, and 42 honors and advanced courses to choose from, our distinctive brand of education engages the mind, heart, and spirit.
-Here, you will learn how to solve problems, think creatively, make arguments, and build teams.
-Because at Pomfret, we don't just prepare you for college.
-We prepare you for life.
+Here, you will learn how to solve problems, think creatively, make arguments, and build teams based on a carefully structured track and sequence of courses and learning opportunities.

 At Pomfret, students and teachers are co-creators in the classroom, engaged together in making discoveries and pursuing new ideas.
 Under the careful guidance of experienced faculty who are experts in their field, our students design courses and investigate topics of their choosing, while also coming to understand their unique gifts and distinct strengths as students and people.